cjswart/puppet-quest-guide/quests/conditional_statements.md

 use the default WEBrick server on a development system and the Thin server on for production.

-We created two new systems for this quest: `pasture-dev.puppet.vm` and `pasture-prod.puppet.vm`.
-For a more complex infrastructure, you would likely manage your development, test, and production segments of your infrastructure by creating a distinct [environment](https://puppet.com/docs/puppet/latest/environments_about.html) for each.
-For now, however, we can easily demonstrate our conditional statement by setting up two different node definitions in the `site.pp` manifest.
+We only test this with one node node-x.internal.cloudapp.net For a more complex infrastructure, you would likely manage your development, test, and production segments of your infrastructure by creating a distinct [environment](https://puppet.com/docs/puppet/latest/environments_about.html) for each.
+For now, however, we can easily demonstrate our conditional statement by setting up only the production node definitions in the `site.pp` manifest.

 <div class = "lvm-task-number"><p>Task 4:</p></div>